robertu94/robertu94.github.io/content/learning/experiments.markdown

 ```

-Code like this can be easily parallelized and distributed using something like a MPI4Py MPICommExecutor (python) or libdistributed work queue (c++).
+Code like this can be easily parallelize and distributed using something like a MPI4Py MPICommExecutor (python) or libdistributed work queue (c++).
 The C++ equivalent of product is `std::views::cartesian_product` or range-v3’s `cartesian_product`.